 How Do You Know If Your Knee Injury Is Serious?

 While it is always best to seek the professional advice of a highly skilled practitioner trained in knee injuries such as your doctor or physiotherapist, here are seven signs that could indicate a severe knee injury.

 - Obvious deformity.
 You may have a fracture or dislocation.

 - Less than usual movement, e.g. can’t straighten

 - You are unable to weight-bear on your leg

 - Your knee “gives way” or “buckles”.

 The severity and symptoms of a ligament sprain depend on the degree of stretching or tearing of the ligament.

-In a mild grade I sprain, the ligaments may stretch, but they don't actually tear.
+In a mild, grade I sprain, the ligaments may stretch, but they don’t tear.
 Although the joint may not hurt or swell very much, a mild sprain can increase the risk of a repeat injury.

-With a moderate grade II sprain, the knee ligament tears partially.
-Swelling and bruising are common, and the use of the joint is usually painful and difficult.
+With a moderate, grade II sprain, the knee ligament tears partially.
+Swelling and bruising are common, and the use of the joint is usually painful and challenging.